ivanovbiol/addonis-telerik-graduate-project/README.md

 ## NOTE

-Currently the invite a frient and email profile verification is unavalable because of Gmail's terms:
+Currently the invite a frient and email profile verification (involved in the registration process) functionalities are unavailable because of Gmail's terms:

 ![scheme](/images/mail.PNG)